jsidberry/docker-wordpress-local-dev/README.md

 ### After running compose...
-in a browser, type `http://localhost:8000` this will bring up the init Wordpress 5-minute easy setup start page.
+in a browser, type `http://localhost:8000` this will bring up the initial Wordpress 5-minute easy setup start page.
 - select `English`
 - admin username is `admin`
 - admin password is `password`